 In accordance with professional standards, we are required to communicate to the Audit Committee any control deficiencies that we identified during the audit and have determined to be significant deficiencies in internal control over financial reporting.

-Based on the results of our audit procedures, we have not identified any observed weaknesses in the Hospital's system of internal controls and financial reporting processes.
-Our testing of internal controls included the following processes:
+Based on the results of our audit procedures, we did not identify any significant deficiencies in internal controls over financial reporting.